-If you are new to art or design studio courses or who are not currently working as an artist or designer may need to complete most studio credits through classroom courses from other recognized post-secondary institutions and transfer the credit to the degree program.
+If you are new to art or design studio courses or are not currently working as an artist or designer, you may need to complete most of the studio credits through classroom courses from other recognized post-secondary institutions and then transfer the credit to the Bachelor of Design program.

-A minimum of 15 TRU credits (distance or on-campus).
+A minimum of 15 TRU credits (distance or on-campus)

-General Education Requirements (27 credits)
+General education requirements (27 credits)

-These may be met with lower- or upper-level university courses; refer to the general education requirements for arts and science degree programs.
+These may be met with lower- or upper-level university courses; refer to the General Education requirements for arts and science degree programs:

-6 credits in mathematics (including statistics) and/or science
+- Six credits in mathematics (including statistics) and/or science

-6 credits in social science
+- Six credits in social science

-3 elective credits in any approved academic discipline (may include art history)
+- Three elective credits in any approved academic discipline (may include art history)

-History and Theory of Art Requirements (18 credits)
+History and theory of art requirements (18 credits)

 Suggested courses are in parentheses.

-Studio Requirements (75 credits)
+Studio requirements (75 credits)

 75 credits in studio work, including 36 upper-level credits